-Lakewood's Urban Center, Chapter 2, Figure 2.2 includes the entire Downtown.
+Lakewood's Urban Center, Chapter 2, Figure 2.2 includes the entire CBDDowntown, the majority of the Lakewood Station district, and a significant amount of residential and commercial land along the Bridgeport corridor.
 Designation of this urban center is consistent with the vision of this plan and the region's VISION 2040 strategy.